awsmug/torro-forms/src/readme.txt

 * Enhanced: Changed standard export type to one column for choices for better readability in mails
 * Enhanced: Changed order of reCaptcha to the end of protectors list, because it's 3rd pary
 * Enhanced: Added hint if reCaptcha is not configured properly
-* Fixed: Added wrapper for buggy filter_input PHP functio
+* Fixed: Added wrapper for buggy filter_input PHP function
 * Fixed: Plugin-Lib throws notice for datetime fields
 * Fixed: Compact PHP function in PHP 7.3 throws error
+* Fixed: Using query to get form url instead of using REQUEST_URI
 * Tweaked: Switched to plugin-lib of felixarntz repo

 = 1.0.5 =